twyle/vault-secret-management/README.md

 # vault-secret-management
-This is a conatiner application that manages secrets using vault.
+> This is a containerized application that sets up a vault server for managing secrets using the kv engine.